One of the many great things about a home exchange vacation is immersing yourself

 We quickly learned about the chilies from Hatch New Mexico.
 How exciting, they sell chilies by the bushel, ranging from mild, to hot and very hot.
 There was even a ‘blow your mouth out’ Dynamite strength chili.
 As these chilies are fresh, you have the option of having them immediately roasted – now this was a great experience to watch – watch the video.

-Green Chili with Chicken
+Green Chili with

 Poached Chicken: